krish-adi/barfi/README.md

 ## Under the hood

-The frontend client is built using Vue and BaklavaJS.
-Some of the implemented backend logic are borrowed from BaklavaJS.
+The frontend is built using Vue and [BaklavaJS](https://github.com/newcat/baklavajs).
+Some of the implemented backend logic are borrowed from [BaklavaJS](https://github.com/newcat/baklavajs).